AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 Experience Audit is powered by [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), an open source tool from Google and is enabled in all Cloud Manager production pipelines.

->[!TIP]
->
->You configure what pages are included in the Experience Audit when you [set up your pipeline](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md#full-stack-code).

 ## Availability {#availability}

 Experience Audit is available for Cloud Manager: